 4) fistulography

-009. Wound discharge emits a sugary-sweet smell, bluish spots on the bandage.
-Name the most probable microflora in the wound.
+009. The wound discharge emits a sickly-sweet smell, and there are bluish spots on the bandage.
+Name the most likely microflora in the wound.

 1) staphylococcus